Where do the materials in the compost bin go?

 Why does it go all the way to Delaware?
 Aren't there options in Maryland?

 No; there used to be one option in Maryland to compost kitchen waste, but the site was shut down by the Maryland Department of Environment for not meeting regulations.
 Currently, almost all of the facilities in Maryland and DC send their compostable waste to the Peninsula Compost Group.

 Compost is organic matter that has been decomposed and recycled as a fertilizer and soil amendment.
 Food waste represents the second largest waste stream in the US so it is a critical process for reducing the release of methane a potent greenhouse gas.

 What happens to the compost that is created?

 It is sold by the Peninsula Compost Group.
 The University also receives a portion of the finished compost to use on our grounds and in our indoor plants.

 - All food scraps

-- Soiled paper products (like used paper plates)
+- Soiled paper products (like used paper plates and pizza boxes)

 - Used paper towels